libretro/fmsx-libretro/README.md

     input_disk_prev_btn = ".."
     input_disk_next_btn = ".."

+Note:
+* these hotkeys are by default _unmapped_
-Note: images can only be swapped in the 'eject' state.
+* images can only be swapped in the 'eject' state

 ## Cheats